360Creators/webstudio-community/docs/university/foundations/variables.md

 ### Boolean

 A Boolean variable represents a true or false value.
 It is ideal for toggling states, such as visibility.
+> [!NOTE]
+> If a Boolean is set to "true" with quotation marks from your CMS, then compare the value CMS.trueorfalsefield === "true".

 ### JSON